 CompTIA A+ Certification Exam Update

 With the release of the 800 series, the formula of the CompTIA A+ exam has been changed.
-Apart from the typical, multiple choice / multiple selection types of questions, both 220-801 / 220-802 and 220-901 / 220-902 exams include the so-called performance-based questions that require executing tasks / troubleshooting problems in a simulated IT environment (one example of such question might be a task based on typing in commands in an emulated Windows Command Prompt).
+Apart from the typical, multiple choice / multiple selection types of questions, current versions of the A+ certification exams include the so-called performance-based questions that require executing tasks / troubleshooting problems in a simulated IT environment (one example of such question might be a task based on typing in commands in an emulated Windows Command Prompt).

 Bridge Exams, Educational Versions of the A+ Exam, And Lifetime Certifications